 If you're buying your first home in Scotland, Wales or Northern Ireland, the process is a little bit different to in England.

 Firstly, where Northern Ireland and England have Stamp Duty on properties, Scotland and Wales have Land & Building transaction tax.

 Secondly, in Scotland, solicitors take the lead instead of estate agents.
 Also, make yourself informed about the different government help schemes available in Northern Ireland, Scotland and Wales.

-Once you've decided you've saved enough money to get a mortgage, there can be a lot of confusion actually deciding which bankers, brokers and comparison sites are best.
+Once you've decided you've saved enough money to get to the stage of applying for a mortgage, there can be a lot of confusion actually deciding which bankers, brokers and comparison sites are best.

-Going to a bank at first may seem like the straightforward option, however, money can be saved if you are willing to talk to a mortgage broker.
+Going to a bank at first may seem like the obvious option, however, you could save money if you are willing to talk to a mortgage broker.

 Unfortunately, you're not quite done yet.
 Buying a home involves dealing with sellers, solicitors and irritating delays - including some problems that could send you back to square one.

 The final days of buying a home can be fun but stressful: picking up the keys, packing furniture and persuading friends and family to help you move.